 examplebucket-1250000000 bucket in Guangzhou (South China), the access address for

-As COS comes with no folders and directories, it will not create a
+As COS comes with no folders or directories, it will not create a

 project folder for uploading the object

 project/a.txt.
-To make it easier for you to get started, COS simulates the display mode of "folder" or "directory" in the console and graphical tools such as COS browser.
-This is realized by creating an empty object with a key value of
+To make it easier for you to get started, COS simulates the display mode of "folder" or "directory" in the console and graphical tools such as COSBrowser.
+This is implemented by creating an empty object with a key value of

 project/ and displaying it as a traditional folder.